basva923/GarminLive/README.md

 <img alt="The settings with mass, FTP, FTP heart rate, bike settings and road type" src="screenshots/settings.png" width="200px">
 <img alt="The larger overview of some fields" src="screenshots/all_fields.png" width="200px">

+## Use Cases
+- Use an old phone as a head unit on your bike, it you have a Garmin watch.

 ## Limitations
 - The only activity type that is supported is Cycling.